ajnsit/what-purescript-needs/README.md

 ### Ecosystem

 1. Tool for typescript defs -> Purescript generation.
+2. Community maintained type definitions / bindings for major JS libraries.
-2. List of best in class library alternatives for each domain.
+3. List of best in class library alternatives for each usecase.
+4. A cookbook for common recipes
+5. TryPurescript could do with some more features, e.g. being able to share snippets without github gists, better IDE support.

 ### Backward compatibility

 1. Tool to suggest changes based on changelog across major versions.

+### Language improvements

+1. GADTs
+2. Graceful, canonical solutions for stuff like untagged unions, JS objects with optional fields, etc.